Cemetery of Splendour: Plot

-Soldiers with a mysterious sleeping sickness are transferred to a temporary clinic in a former school.
-The memory-filled space becomes a revelatory world for housewife and volunteer Jenjira, as she watches over Itt, a handsome soldier with no family visitors.
-Jen befriends young medium Keng who uses her psychic powers to help loved ones communicate with the comatose men.
-Doctors explore ways, including colored light therapy, to ease the men's troubled dreams.
+Soldiers suffering from a mysterious sleeping sickness are transferred to a temporary clinic set up in a former school.
+The memory-filled space becomes a revelatory world for housewife and volunteer Jen as she watches over Itt, a handsome soldier with no family visitors.
+Jen befriends young medium Keng, who uses her psychic powers to help loved ones communicate with the comatose soldiers.
+Doctors explore various methods, including colored light therapy, to ease the soldiers' troubled dreams.
 Jen discovers Itt's cryptic notebook of strange writings and blueprint sketches.
-There may be a connection between the soldiers' enigmatic syndrome and the mythic ancient site that lies beneath the clinic.
-Magic, healing, romance and dreams are all part of Jen's tender path to a deeper awareness of herself and the world around her.
+There may be a connection between the soldiers' enigmatic syndrome and a mythic ancient site beneath the clinic.
+Magic, healing, romance and dreams are all part of Jen's path to a deeper awareness of herself and the world around her.